 Some homeowners opt for tints on their windows, which blocks more sun than untinted windows and helps to reduce your cooling costs in the summer.
 However, tints won’t help with reducing heating costs in the winter, as tinting doesn’t affect heat transfer through your glass.
 You can expect to pay around $600 on average to tint all of your windows.

 While the style of the window you’re replacing is one of the most significant cost factors, there are quite a few other things you should consider that can have an impact on your price.
 We’ll discuss some additional window replacement cost factors below.

 When it comes to window size, larger windows of the same style and glass type will always be less energy-efficient, as glass isn’t as good an insulator as your exterior wall and insulation would be.
 The glass type plays a huge role.

 Single-pane glass is the cheapest at between $100 and $300 per window, on average, but it’s also the least energy efficient.
 Double-pane glass has two glass panes with an insulative layer of argon or krypton gas between them.
-These windows cost between $300 and $900 each, on average.
+These double-pane windows cost between $300 and $900 each, on average.
 Triple-pane glass windows are made the same way but have three panes of glass and two layers of gas for the highest energy efficiency available.
-They cost between $550 and $1,200 in most cases.
+These triple-pane windows cost between $550 and $1,200 in most cases.